-If you’re experienced with your home beer making kit, you’ve purposely or incidentally debunked a few of the biggest myths in the beer world.
-We’ve selected five of the most widespread brewing myths and conducted our own myth busting investigation:
+The myths surrounding beer are so plentiful that the Discovery Channel show MythBusters would have to dedicate a full weeks worth of programming to dispel each of them.
+If youre experienced with your home beer making kit, youve purposely or incidentally debunked a few of the biggest myths in the beer world.
+Weve selected five of the most widespread brewing myths and conducted our own myth busting investigation:

 - Myth #1: Darker equals a higher alcohol content.
 This is perhaps the most common myth perpetuated amongst the beer-drinking populous.
 Different beer making supplies are responsible for the color and texture of a beer, and do very little to dictate the alcohol content.
 A dark stout will contain roughly 4% to 5.5% alcohol, whereas the lighter IPA will come fresh from your beer making kit with an alcohol content of 7% or higher.

 - Myth #2: Beer should be ice cold before consumption.
 Heres a common rule of thumb: If a commercial tells you to make sure your beer is ice cold before drinking it, that generally means the beer isnt very high quality (sorry, Coors).
 As beers warm to room temperature, the grains, malt, and other flavors used in the beer making process become more pronounced and apparent.
 Most brewers recommend that 55 degrees Fahrenheit is the ideal temperature to experience every flavor your beer has to offer.

 - Myth #3: Beer is simpler than wine.
 Just because the names can be harder to pronounce doesnt mean that wine itself is more complex than a beer.
 In fact, while a wines primary ingredients are grapes, beers can include flavors from coffee to raspberries to chocolate to bourbon.
 If you own a beer making kit, you definitely know the endless combinations at your disposal.